t-edson/Titux-OS/README.md

 * titoterm.js
 * shell_emu.js

-All three should be included on the website.
+All three should be included in the webpage.

 The first two implement the terminal with support for ANSI sequences.
-These files have been copied from the project
+These files have been copied from the project https://github.com/t-edson/titoterm.js

-The shell emulator, he completed, is in the shell_emu.js file.
+The complete shell emulator is in the "shell_emu.js" file.